 Continuing the Living Legacy

 One of the Memorial Committee’s main mission is to continue to build character amongst students statewide.
-We look forward to promoting the State of Minnesota’s recommended character education resource in schools across our state.
+We look forward to promoting one of the State of Minnesota’s recommended character education resource in schools across our state.
 On June 1st, 2017 we had an overwhelmingly successful teacher training in Southwest Minnesota.
-Our next training will be the Fall of 2017, specifically for elementary educators in the Twin Cities.
-From there we will work towards every corner of the State making it accessible to all.
+Our next training will be the Fall of 2017 with the goal to work towards every corner of the State making it accessible to all.

 For more information on the CDP, please visit the Congressional Medal of Honor Foundation website.